Mortgage Payment: How it Works and How to Calculate It

 Mortgage Payment Formula

-The standard mortgage payment formula is based on amortization:
+The standard mortgage payment formula is based on amortization, which spreads your loan into fixed monthly payments over time:

 Mortgage Payment = P × [ r(1 + r)^n ÷ ((1 + r)^n − 1) ]